 Every year, Aarhus University invites its PhD students to participate in the 3 Minute Thesis competition (3MT).
-In 2023, the competition was held in Stakladen at Aarhus University on 22 March 2023.
+In 2024, the competition will be held in Stakladen at Aarhus University on 13 March 2024.

 In 3MT, PhD students present their research project in three minutes for an audience of non-specialists with only one static slide – and no other resources.
-The PhD students are taken through a communication workshop and feedback sessions before the competition.
-This challenging exercise develops presentation, research and academic communication skills and supports the development of the researcher’s capacity to explain their work effectively and focus on rhetoric, body language, voice control and specific 3MT delivery skills.
+To prepare the participating PhD students for this challenging exercise, the PhD students are taken through a communication workshop, feedback session and practice session before the competition.

 The 3MT was founded at University of Queensland, Australia in 2008 and is held at over 900 universities across more than 85 countries.

 Improve your skills in academic communication is part of your education as a PhD student at Aarhus University.
 Naturally, you get quite a lot of training through teaching, but you can improve your skills in academic communication in many other ways – including competing in 3MT!